AdobeDocs/experience-platform.en/help/tags/extensions/server/braze/overview.md

 **[!UICONTROL User Attributes]**

-User attributes can be a JSON object containing any fields that will create or update an attribute of that name with the given value on the specified user profile.
+User attributes can be a JSON object containing fields that will create or update an attribute with the supplied name and value on the specified user profile.
 The following properties are supported:

 | User Attribute | Description |
 | --- | --- |